Teaching Inferences through Worksheets

 No-Prep Lessons

-“Work Smarter, Not Harder” is the perfect phrase to describe using no-prep lessons.
-There are so many resources on the internet from other teachers.
+“Work Smarter, Not Harder” is the perfect phrase to describe the use of no-prep lessons.
+There are so many resources online from other teachers.
 In this Making Inferences Worksheets resource, there are no-prep worksheets and inference riddles for 3rd-5th grade.
 In addition to instructional pages and anchor charts, there are 10 inferencing passages and related questions that are designed to show students how inferencing works.
-They also have the puzzle piece technique to keep the resources consistent!
+They also use the puzzle-piece technique to keep the resources consistent!

-There are also 10 pages of riddles where students use inferencing skills to solve the riddle as well as space to create their own riddles!
+There are also 10 pages of riddles where students use inference skills to solve them, as well as space to create their own riddles!
 Riddles are one way to practice inferential thinking skills to become successful readers.
 They can make guesses based on what they read and what they already know.
-This resource has everything needed and works digitally or on paper.
+This resource has everything needed and can be used digitally or on paper.

 Making inferences is tough to learn!
 However, with time and practice, students can master this tough content and be so proud of themselves.
-There will be ample opportunity to reinforce the skills of inferencing through the course of a school year.
-This can occur when students engage in discussion, reading comprehension activities, study poetry, etc. Students will soon be able to move beyond recognizing and reading inference in the works of others to incorporate it into their daily life.
+There will be ample opportunity to reinforce inferencing skills throughout the school year.
+This can occur when students engage in discussions, reading comprehension activities, and the study of poetry.
+Students will soon be able to move beyond recognizing and reading inferences in others’ works to incorporating them into their daily lives.